…The Orkney Folklore and Storytelling Centre

 Explore our outdoor creative space inspired by the four elements – Earth, Air, Fire and Water set in the ancient landscape of Via.
 From the old Norn word ‘Veeo’, ‘Via’ means ‘a sacred place’ – discover the story of the Stones of Via and the Bronze Age burial mound.

-Let your imagination wander whilst sitting by the sculptures and forms created from recycled materials inspired by characters of Island folklore and legends.
+Let your imagination wander whilst sitting by the sculptures and forms created from recycled materials inspired by characters of Scotland’s legends and lore.